Attacked by multiple opponents: how to behave

 • A leader – Who decides what to do, how, when to start and when to stop

-• The intermediates – The remaining ones
+• The intermediates – The eventual remaining ones

-We must learn to recognize these roles at a glance and before the struggle starts (read Recognize the opponent’s preparation level).
+To extend our chances of survival, we must learn to recognize these roles at a glance and before the struggle starts (read Recognize the opponent’s preparation level).

-Face multiple opponents: how to behave
+3. Face multiple opponents: how to behave

 What to do (if we have no choice) at the beginning of the combat: